cimp08/ecommerce-fe/README.md

 ## General Information

-- This repository interact with the backend part of DoggyMatch-App.
+- This repository interact with the backend part of Glasskydd.se.
 [Backend](https://github.com/cimp08/ecommerce-be)

 <!-- ## License